VIP-SMUR/vip-smur.github.io/docs/index.md

 ## 📝 The Problem

-Some critics argue that many urban sustainability efforts only maintain the status quo rather than fostering true [urban regeneration](https://unhabitat.org/topic/urban-regeneration).
-This research course challenges this view by developing software tools that empower communities and urban decision-makers.
+Many performance-related decisions in architecture happen [too late](https://www.youtube.com/watch?v=9bUlBYc_Gl4) in the decision-making process to make sure it absolutely suits the clients' purposes.
+We believe this hinders true [urban regeneration](https://unhabitat.org/topic/urban-regeneration).
+This research course challenges this status quo by developing software tools that empower communities and urban decision-makers.

 Our models will enable urban decision-making by enabling real-time testing of interventions.
 By involving a multitude of urban [stakeholders][stakeholders], we make regenerative cities tangible, actionable, and inclusive.
 Our work will address: